FelixArbeithuber/icache_sim/README.md

-# lru_sim
+# icache_sim

 This project can be used as a cli or as a library.

-There is also a web demo available: https://felixarbeithuber.github.io/lru_sim.
+There is also a web demo available: https://felixarbeithuber.github.io/icache_sim.